papiche/Astroport.ONE/docs/ORACLE_SYSTEM_FULL.md

 A: No. You must have a MULTIPASS created via `make_NOSTRCARD.sh` before requesting any permit.

+**Q: How do I create a permit request?**

+A: Use the `/wotx2` interface.
+Connect your MULTIPASS, select a permit, and click "Create Request".
+The request (30501) is created directly via Nostr - no API call needed.

+**Q: How do I attest someone's request?**

+A: Use the `/wotx2` interface.
+View pending requests and click "Attest this request".
+The attestation (30502) is created directly via Nostr - no API call needed.

 **Q: What if nobody attests my request?**

 A: After 90 days with insufficient attestations, the request expires.
 You can submit a new request.